Xorko/LibManager-Server/README.md

 ### Configuration
 * In `src/main/resources`, rename `application.properties.example` as `application.properties` and complete it
+* Run the server (it will create the tables)
+* Create an admin user by inserting it directly in the database

 ### How to run ?
 * Windows: `gradlew.bat bootRun`